smtheard/pyact-boilerplate/README.md

 There are a ton of improvements that could be made to this but I want to keep it really light weight as well.

-A few things that can be improved for sure:
+Future Improvements:
-- static file serving should just be at /static and then something should compile the jsx to js, the js should be served from there
+- static file serving should just be at /static/app.js and then something should compile the jsx to js, the js should be served from there

 The problem with this is I want to do it without having an external node.js microservice dependency.
 I will need to spend more time to get this to work.